About Liza Kindred

 The teacher's role is to help you learn to clean some of the dirt off of the mirror so that you can see yourself reflected as you truly are: brilliant, imperfect, full of primordial goodness and love.

 If someone implies that you need to be "more," "better," or "fixed," then they are probably not connected to their own innate truth, and will likely not do a good job of helping you to connect with yours.
-We don't want to "fix" you–we want to help you see and feel your own wholeness.
+I don't want to "fix" you–I want to help you see and feel your own wholeness.

 -